oceanprotocol-archive/readthedocs/markdowns/aquarius/ocean_assets.md

 - `sort`: Dictionary to choose order main in some value
 - `offset`: Number of elements shows by page
 - `page`: Page number
-- `aquarius_url`: Url of the aquarius where you want to search.
+- `metadata_cache_uri`: Url of the aquarius where you want to search.
 If there is not provided take the default

 **Returns**: